lhagemann/talks-i-want-to-give/future-talks.md

 With the industry move away from the datacenter to the cloud, costs, accessibility and speed are balanced against the loss of control, and the need to manage and orchestrate infrastructure in repeatable, automated and auditable manner.

 This presentation will share experiences and lessons learned developing a deployment strategy for a cloud-first service.
-Our goal: initial production deployment of a Serverless Architected service directly from our CI/CD pipeline, with no manual intervention in resource deployoment.
+Our goal: initial production deployment of a Serverless Architected service directly from our CI/CD pipeline, with no manual intervention in resource deployment.

 Through this talk attendees will be introduced to [Terraform](http://terraform.io), a tool that defines cloud infrastructure in configuration files that can be shared, edited, reviewed, and versioned.